hemanth-sunkireddy/RookDB/Design-Doc-v0.md

 1. Move the file cursor to the beginning of the file.
 2. Allocate a buffer of 8192 bytes (**TABLE_HEADER_SIZE**) initialized to zero.
 3. Write the entire 8192-byte buffer (including the page count) to disk, marking the creation of the first table page.
+4. Write another 8192-byte buffer to disk to initialize the first data page along with page headers using `create_page` API (Page 1), which will store table tuples.
 **Test Case:**
 1. Created a new file to simulate a fresh table.
 2. Initialized the table header using **init_table** API, setting the page count to 0.